akretion/ooor/README.md

-OOOR - OpenObject On Rails
+OOOR - OpenObject On Ruby:
 ====

 <table>